arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Native implementations
 ----------------------

-The following internal and external functionality has been ported from JavaScript-based implementations to C++-based implementations in ArangoDB 3.4:
+The following internal and user-facing functionality has been ported from JavaScript-based implementations to C++-based implementations in ArangoDB 3.4:

 * the statistics gathering background thread
 * the REST APIs for